GRob110/happenstance/README.md

 The extension uses React with Vite and Typescript and is currently designed for Google Chrome.

 Auth0 is used for authentication and MongoDB is used for the database.

-Run npm install in server, client, and extension.